Gaza aid flotilla says boat struck by drone at Tunisian port

 GSF said the vessel struck was known as the “Family Boat,” which has previously carried GSF Steering Committee members.
 It said the Portuguese-flagged ship had sustained fire damage to its main deck and below-deck storage.

+The “Alma,” which sails under a British flag, sustained fire damage on its top deck, the GSF claimed in a statement.
+The fire was extinguished and all passengers and crew were safe, the group said.

+“These repeat attacks come during intensified Israeli aggression on Palestinians in Gaza, and are an orchestrated attempt to distract and derail our mission,” GSF said in the statement.

-The vessel is one of around 50 in the flotilla attempting to break Israel’s naval blockade and carry aid into Gaza.
+The vessels are two of around 50 in the flotilla attempting to break Israel’s naval blockade and carry aid into Gaza.
 The flotilla left Barcelona last week and plans to sail across the Mediterranean to the besieged enclave.
 Its members include Swedish activist Greta Thunberg and the Irish actor Liam Cunningham.

 The “Family Boat” has carried some of the most high-profile members of the flotilla in recent days, including Thunberg, although she was not onboard at the time of the incident, according to Yusuf Omar, an activist who was onboard.